blitzster/Hospital-Management-Flask-Microservice/README.md

 - [Docker](https://www.docker.com/) installed on your machine.
 - [Docker Compose](https://docs.docker.com/compose/) for orchestrating the services.

+*** You could try to run each service separately from flask and see if they are working fine with mongodb set to local host.
+Then you could set up the docker and check the services running. ***

 ## Getting Started

 ### Clone the Repository